-5.3.11 Design Materials
+5.5.11 Design Materials

-The NPPF46 emphasises the importance of the design of any new development which has to use high quality material and respect the character of the area.
-The need remains to protect wherever possible the environment and landscape (see EL policies above), listed buildings, heritage sites, agricultural, equestrian and Greenfield sites.
+The NPPF emphasises the importance of the qualifying design of any new development which has to use high quality material and respect the character of the area.
+The need remains to protect wherever possible the environment and landscape, listed buildings, heritage sites, agricultural, equestrian and greenfield sites.
 There is a variety of different building styles and ages in both parishes, within and outside the two Conservation Areas.